 A vitamin D deficiency can lead to a loss of bone density, broken or fractured bones, and osteoporosis (a bone-thinning disease).

-In fact, elderly people are more inclined to have falls, in part, because the skin gradually loses its ability to synthesize vitamin D as the body ages.
+In fact, elderly people are more inclined to be deficient, in part, because the skin gradually loses its ability to synthesize vitamin D as the body ages.

 4. You Have High Blood Pressure

 In a study published in The Lancet: Diabetes and Endocrinology, researchers pooled 35 studies of nearly 100,000 people with a European background to test vitamin D levels and their association with blood pressure.
 In conclusion, they found a possible association between increased vitamin D levels and reduced blood pressure and risk of hypertension.

 Some research even suggests that taking vitamin D3 supplementation can help reduce blood pressure.

 If you can relate to any of the above signs, and think you may suffer from vitamin D deficiency, or if you're simply curious, it's advisable to arrange for a vitamin D test with your GP.

 How Do I Test My Vitamin D Levels?